 The certificate of origin is a document issued by an exporter that confirms and certifies the country of origin of its products.

-You can learn more about certificates of origin in our comprehensive resource for all exporters, Export Procedures and Documentation: An In-Depth Guide.
-Also, The U.S. government provides a summary of documentary requirements at export.gov, which you can find by searching specific countries at that website.
-The Export Reference Library published by Bloomberg BNA is available with a paid subscription.
-And Shipping Solutions Professional export software includes an Export Compliance Module, which includes free access to the Country Document Determination Wizard.
+To help determine when a certificate of origin is required, the U.S. International Trade Administration provides a summary of documentary requirements, which you can find by searching specific countries on their website.
+Shipping Solutions Professional export documentation and compliance software includes an Export Compliance Module, which includes free access to the Country Document Determination Wizard.